Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 Get access to your Amplitude events via Snowflake's Data Share product.

 Amplitude supports [Snowflake’s Data Share](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) integration to give customers access to their event data that lives within Amplitude.
-Secure Data Sharing enables sharing selected objects in a database in your account with other Snowflake accounts.
 Amplitude’s integration currently supports sharing a Raw Events table and a Merged ID table.

+!!!info "Add on feature"

-Note: Amplitude's Snowflake Data Share Export is a paid add on to your Amplitude contract
+    Amplitude's Snowflake Data Share Export is a paid add on to your Amplitude contract.

 ## Setup